sbt/sbt.github.com/0.13/docs/offline/Combined+Pages.md

 sbt interprets each command line argument provided to it as a command together with the command's arguments.
-Therefore, to run a command that takes arguments in batch mode, quote the command and its arguments.
+Therefore, to run a command that takes arguments in batch mode, quote the command using double quotes, and its arguments.
 For example,

 ```
-$ sbt 'project X' clean '~ compile'
+$ sbt "project X" clean "~ compile"
 ```

 <a name="multi"></a>